-The Review of Economics and Economic Methodology accepts papers sent to email@example.com and written in English, possibly Slovenian in order to check for potential eligibility.
+The Review of Economics and Economic Methodology accepts papers sent to email@example.com.

 Once you send us a contribution, one of the journal editors will be assigned to your paper and all further communication concerning it.
 You will receive an acknowledgement of your submission and you will be notified within a week whether or not your paper has been accepted for peer review.
 All received papers are subjected to a double-blind peer review procedure in which they are reviewed by at least one other lecturer and two reviewing editors from the REEM editorial board.

 REEM publishes work that is original and has not been published elsewhere.
 If an author wishes to publish his or her work elsewhere, as a whole or in part, this must be reported upon submission or immediately after.

 REEM reserves the right to edit submissions.
 It will be made possible for authors to view editorial changes before publication, if the work is received by REEM on time.